 I found the experience using this activity this year as compared to last year much easier.
 I was able to troubleshoot issues and felt more prepared.

-Overall, while the greater experience of the teacher only lead to small increases in learning gains, the increase in teacher comfort and confidence was evident and important to the implementation of activities.
+Overall, while the greater experience of the teacher only lead to small increases in learning gains on multiple-choice items, an increase in teacher comfort and confidence was evident in their use of SmartGraphs activities with students.